 Title IX Deputy Coordinators

-The Title IX Deputy Coordinators for OLLU are primarily responsible for serving as the main contacts to individuals bringing complaints and acting as impartial sources of assistance in the resolution of disputes.
+The Title IX Deputy Coordinators for OLLU serve as the main contacts to individuals during the investigation of complaints and act as impartial sources of assistance in the resolution of disputes.

 File an online Title IX Incident Report , or give verbal notice to, the Title IX Coordinator at any time (including during non-business hours) by using the telephone number or email address, or by mail to the office address, listed for the Title IX Coordinator.
 For more information on the Title IX Policy and Grievance Procedures, including reporting options, visit www.ollusa.edu/titleix.